-Hypodermic tubing is commonly used as the medium for introducing medicine or drugs under skin.
+Hypodermic tubing is commonly used as the medium for introducing medicine or drugs under the skin.
 Either as a method of injection or removal, hypodermic tubing allows for the rapid delivery of fluids.
 As a result, this type of stainless steel tubing is usually formed into hypodermic needles for medical applications.
 It is a slender, hollow, cylindrical length of stainless steel, typically 316 or 304 grade, with a puncturing point made at one end to form a needle.

 In terms of needle applications, there are a variety of diameters of hypodermic tubing that work best for certain requirements.
-For instance, large diameter hypodermic tubing are used for blood donation because the wideness of the needle allows for the removal of blood at a much quicker pace than would be allowed by an average or small diameter hypodermic tube.
+For instance, large diameter hypodermic tubing is used for blood donation because the wideness of the needle allows for the removal of blood at a much quicker pace than would be allowed by an average or small diameter hypodermic tube.
 Small diameter hypodermic tubing, on the other hand, should not be used for blood donations because the small size of the needle will rupture the red blood cells and make the blood unable to be utilized by recipients.
-In addition to needle applications, hypodermic tubing is also utilized for spacers, hypodermic guide wires, cannulas and hypodermic capillary tubing in the medical, mechanical, electronic, chemical and aeronautical industries.
+In addition to needle applications, hypodermic tubing is also utilized for spacers, hypodermic guide wires, cannulas, and hypodermic capillary tubing in the medical, mechanical, electronic, chemical, and aeronautical industries.

 Hypodermic Tubing Design